pebreo/pebreo.github.io/midgame/part3-polyamory.md

 todo: humans crave stability AND variety

-## Callum

-For the past five years, Callum had thrived in the familiar rhythm of life in this quaint Greek village.
-The predictable cycle of tending his olive grove, chatting with the gregarious townspeople, and watching the sun paint the sky.
-It was peaceful.
-It was home.
-Yet, lately, a yearning ate at him.

-The rhythmic roar of the waves seemed to mock his complacency.
-"Is this all there is?" it seemed to thunder.

-Then, a crumpled flyer danced past his face, carried by the wind.
-It advertised a local sailing competition – a grueling, multi-day race that tested physical prowess, navigational skills, and mental fortitude.
-A thrill shot through Callum.
-This was the challenge he craved.

-He was exhilirated and up to the challenge.
-In no time at allp, he learned to read the wind, to navigate by the stars, to work as a team with his fellow sailors, a motley crew of locals and adventurous tourists.

-The competition itself was a test of everything he'd learned.
-Gales threatened to capsize their vessel, and exhaustion gnawed at their bones.
-Yet, there was also a camaraderie forged in the crucible of shared struggle.

-When they finally crossed the finish line, exhausted but exhilarated, Callum knew he was forever changed.
-The experience had instilled in him a newfound confidence, a willingness to embrace the challenges that lay ahead, whatever form they might take.

-Back in the grove, the familiar routine felt comforting once more.
-The sight of his olive trees, heavy with fruit, was no longer monotonous; it was a source of solace.
-His home gave him strength and his adventures enriched it even more.

-## TLDR
-Humans crave stability AND variety.

 ## Angela and Mark
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Mark, his message a cascade of words that made her heart skip a beat.
 "I think we could make it work," he said.
 They have been looking into polyamory - reading books, listening to podcasts, and watching videos.